codesqueak/SYWTWAM/docs/hateoas.md

 generate links is associated with the thread.
 Different thread, no data - fail!

 The way to circumvent this is to store the required information somewhere it can be recovered later in the Observable call chain.
-To do this we have a custom operator than in effect does nothing except act as a pass through which saving and restoring state.
+To do this we have a custom operator than in effect does nothing except act as a pass through which saves and restores state.

 ```java
 public class SaveStateOperator<T> implements Observable.Operator<T, T> {